-I was very carefully educated out of my body and its feelings by the way that I was raised in school and by my parents.
-It was not through malice, trauma or any kind of coercion, but simply because my body wasn’t used.
-I was not good at sports, and if you’re not good at sports, you’re not going to get any body training.
+I was very carefully educated out of my body and its feelings by how I was raised in school and by my parents.
+It was not through malice, trauma, or any kind of coercion but simply because my body wasn’t used.
+I was not good at sports, and if you’re not good at sports, you’re not going to get anybody training.
 Dancing is being taken out of schools, music is being taken out of schools; there’s not a lot of physicality.
 That’s one of the things that I always like about yoga: Yoga is moving with awareness.
 That’s the whole point of doing these practices.

-YogaUOnline: Perhaps our educational system has sacrificed the development of interoception and kinesthetic intelligence in favor of intellectual intelligence, but what’s wrong with being stuck in our head?
-The industrial progress, technological advances and higher standards of living that resulted are surely beneficial?
+YogaUOnline: Perhaps our educational system has sacrificed the development of interoception and kinesthetic intelligence in favor of intellectual intelligence, but what’s wrong with being stuck in our heads?
+The industrial progress, technological advances, and higher standards of living that resulted are undoubtedly beneficial.

 Tom Myers: That is absolutely true.
-We have certainly achieved higher standards of living as we’ve moved from the hunter-gatherer “paleo”time into the agricultural era.
+We have certainly achieved higher standards of living as we’ve moved from the hunter-gatherer “paleo” time into the agricultural era.
 Those hunter-gatherer tribes moved a great deal more than we do.
 When you think of people in the farming communities that started about ten thousand years ago, they were presumably still very active.
-When you’re on the farm, you’re throwing hay bales, you’re swinging the scythe; even being on modern day tractor field is some movement.
+When you’re on the farm, you’re throwing hay bales; you’re swinging the scythe; even being on a modern-day tractor field is some movement.